Fowzi82/dvwa-security-lab/README.md

 ---

 ### 2. What control prevents SQL Injection at High security?
-- High security uses input validation and parameterized queries.
+- High security attempts stronger input validation and escaping.
+However the query is still dynamically constructed, which leaves it vulnerable.
 - User input is sanitized to remove special characters such as `'`, `--`, `;`.
 - Prepared statements ensure input is treated as data, not code.
 - SQL Injection attacks fail because user input cannot alter the SQL logic.